top of page

 BRITISH VALUES AT PHOENIX PRIMARY SCHOOL

-At Phoenix, British values are promoted in so much of what we do, not least during our school assemblies and Religious Education in a whole-school approach.
+Ofsted defines fundamental British values as ‘democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs’.
+At Phoenix, British values are promoted in so much of what we do, not least during our school assemblies and Personal Development, Religious Education, RSE and PSHE curriculum offers across the school.
 The values taught in these sessions are integral to our school ethos and they complement British values.

+As well as actively promoting British values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including ‘extremist’ views.
 Our staff acknowledge that exposure of children to extremist ideology can hinder their social development and educational attainment alongside posing a very real risk that they could support or participate in an act of violence.
 Radicalisation of young people can be compared to grooming for sexual exploitation.
 Safeguarding against exposure to radicalisation and extremism is no different to safeguarding against any other vulnerability and should be approached in the same way as protecting children from other risks.
-We are in the process of arranging e-learning sessions for all staff to enable them to to identify people who may be at risk to being drawn into terrorism, and how to refer them into the Channel process, thus fulfilling their Prevent duty.

 OUR